EzioGalante/ProjetPOO/EasyBid/test/readmeTestingInfo.txt

 			+ uses lasttname getter to get global user's last name
 			+ checks it is equal to the value we first entered

+		- testAddtoMyproductList :
+			+ makes Product
+			+ adds it to the personnal products list
+			+ checks it was enterd in the list

+		- testEquals :
+			+ makes 4 Users
+			+ checks equals returns true only if two insances have the same address or the same name

+		- testPay :
+			+ makes 2 Users
+			+ makes 2 Prices
+			+ checks User cannot pay more than he has
+			+ asserts that the prices have the right value

+--> easybid :

+	--> EasyBid :

+		- testEasyBid : testing constructor
+			+ creates new EasyBid
+			+ asserts it isn't null

+		!!!This method get's it's Standard Input from a file in EasyBid - src - easybid - tests
+		- testCreateAndShowUsers :
+			+ tries to open a FileInputStream from specified file
+			+ lauches EasyBid with FileInputStream
+			+ run's EasyBid